microluxe20/microluxe20/README.md

 ## Contributing

 **NOTICE:** OSX is currently not supported (or advised) for compiling the PDFs.
 This project's build process depends on gulp-markdown-pdf, which wraps markdown-pdf.
 When compiling the PDF files, the filesize of the PDF gets ridiculously huge.
-There is an open issue [here](https://github.com/alanshaw/markdown-pdf/issues/37), explaining that its an OSX-only PhantomJS issue, documented [here](https://github.com/ariya/phantomjs/issues/10373).
+There is an issue [here](https://github.com/alanshaw/markdown-pdf/issues/37), explaining that its an OSX-only PhantomJS issue, documented [here](https://github.com/ariya/phantomjs/issues/10373).

 If you want to contribute to the game's handbooks, please do the following: